Coastal coal-carrying trade of New South Wales: Remnants

 The Dyke and the Basin are still part of the enlarged Port of Newcastle.
 The last of the hydraulic cranes at The Basin were demolished in 1967 to make way for a modern export coal-loader but the bases for fixed cranes 7, 8, 9 and 10 survive.
 The associated Carrington Pump House building still survives in Bourke St Carrington, although its equipment was removed and its chimneys demolished long ago.

 Morpeth is now a picturesque riverside town; the decline of the port and other local industries has resulted in the preservation of many of its 19th-Century buildings.
 The wharves and most of the port's warehouses are gone.

 The Outer Harbour at Port Kembla and its breakwaters remain, as a part of an enlarged port that has a major coal export terminal—located on the newer Inner Harbour—but all the old coal jetties are gone.

 All the ocean coal jetties are gone, except the disused jetty at Catherine Hill Bay.
 Also at Catherine Hill Bay is the Catherine Hill Bay Cultural Precinct, although it is now somewhat compromised by approval in 2019 of a housing development on land behind the headland where the jetty is.
 Bushland in nearby coastal areas is protected as the Wallarah National Park.
+However, in September 2025, the old jetty was made subject to a demolition order by the NSW Government.

 Coalcliff jetty mine site is visible beneath the Sea Cliff Bridge.
 Iron dowel pins that secured the timber uprights to the bedrock and an iron mooring ring set into in the rock are all that remain of the Hicks Point Jetty at Austinmer.

 The last vestiges of the Bulli Jetty were a hazard to surfers and were demolished in 1988.
 The nearby creek, Tramway Creek, was named for the tramway linking the old Bulli Mine to the jetty.
 Apart from a few pieces of wharf timber—still there in November 2020, after being exposed by coastal erosion—all that remains of Port Bellambi is wreckage of ships.
 The boiler of the Munmorah can still be seen on the reef at low tide.